 As an advocate for child welfare for the United States Education Office, she organized an exhibit and toured it extensively throughout the United States and abroad.
 When she brought it to Seattle in May 1914, it attracted more than 6,000 people per day, culminating with an audience of 40,000 on May 31.

 Unable to find solutions for the needs of children and the working class, Strong concluded that capitalism was at fault and became an avowed socialist.
 She was 30 years old when she returned to Seattle to live with her father, the Reverend Sydney Strong, pastor of Queen Anne Congregational Church.
 She favored the political climate, which was pro-labor and progressive.
 She also enjoyed mountain climbing.
-She organized cooperative summer camps in the Cascades and led climbing parties up Mt.
-Rainier.
+She organized cooperative summer camps in the Cascades and led climbing parties up Mount Rainier.

 When Strong ran for the Seattle School Board in 1916, she won easily, thanks to support from women's groups and organized labor and thanks to her reputation as an expert on child welfare.
 She was the only female board member.
 She argued that the public schools should offer social service programs to ameliorate inequities for underprivileged children and that they should serve as community centers.
 But there was little she could do: Other members chose to devote meetings to practical matters like plumbing fixtures.